Reticulocytes are slightly immature red blood cells. A reticulocyte count is a blood test that measures the amount of these cells in the blood.

 The normal range depends on your blood level of hemoglobin.
 Hemoglobin is a protein in red blood cells that carries oxygen.
 The range is higher if hemoglobin is low, from bleeding or if red cells are destroyed.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.

 What Abnormal Results Mean

 A higher than normal reticulocyte count may indicate:

 - Anemia due to red blood cells being destroyed earlier than normal (

 - Blood disorder in a fetus or newborn (erythroblastosis fetalis)

-- Kidney disease, with increased production of a hormone called
+- Kidney cysts or tumors, with increased production of a hormone called

 A lower than normal reticulocyte count may indicate: